Shelby County Chiropractic

 Improve Sinus Health With Proper Diet

-According to research by the Centers for Disease Control and Prevention (CDC), sinusitis is a prevalent cause of nasal congestion and eye inflammation in the United States, affecting around 28.9 million individuals.
+According to research, sinusitis is a prevalent cause of nasal congestion and eye inflammation in the United States, affecting around 37 million people each year.

 Inflammation of the sinus lining, known as sinusitis, can be either short-term (acute) or long-term (chronic).
 The most common infection is an acute sinus infection, which often resolves on its own within a few weeks.
 On the other hand, chronic sinus infections can last for several months and recur several times.